tearust/tea-docs/Whitepaper_v2/_Layer-2_Consensus_Story.md

 We see the **Patient ID** which uniquely identifies the patient in the hospital system.
 There are three columns each corresponding to one of the conveyor belts.

-Once the doctor clicks **Print + Send** in any conveyor belt’s column, three things happen:
+Once the doctor clicks **Print + Send** in any conveyor belt’s column, four things happen:

 1. The patient’s index card is printed and sent to that particular conveyor belt.
+2. Once the patient's index card is printed onto the conveyor belt, the exact time it hits the conveyor belt is reported back to the iPad.
-2. A timestamp of when that card was sent on that conveyor belt is noted in the timestamp box.
+3. A timestamp of when that card was sent on that conveyor belt is noted in the relevant timestamp box on the iPad.
-3. The red **Print Receipt” button, which is not selectable, turns green and is now selectable.
-In other words, the **Print Receipt** button only becomes operational for a conveyor belt after the index card has been printed.
+4. Once the timestamp is reported back to the iPad, the red **Print Receipt” button, which is not selectable, turns green and is now selectable.
+In other words, the **Print Receipt** button only becomes operational for a conveyor belt after the index card has been printed onto it.

 Let’s visually go through this process as the doctor begins by clicking **Print + Send** in the **Conveyor #1** column.

 ![](./_print+send-1-click.png)

-Clicking that button prints out the patient’s index card onto conveyor belt #1 and starts moving.
+Clicking that button prints out the patient’s index card onto conveyor belt #1 and begins getting carried down the conveyor belt which is always in motion.

  ![](./index_card_enters_conveyor_belt.png)